CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 {{<img src="/images/guides/nvidia-air/SimulationsActionHighlight.png" alt="action menu displaying options to stop, edit, or delete the simulation">}}
 <br>

-Click on a simulation to view it.
+Select a simulation's name to load the simulation.
 You can choose between the **Topology**, **Nodes**, or **Links** tabs to view the simulation as a topology, a list of nodes, or a list of links, respectively.

 The timer displays when your simulation will automatically sleep, or enter a stored status to conserve system resources.
-You can add more time by selecting the timer's three-dot menu, then clicking **Add Time**.
+You can extend the amount of time that your simulation is active by selecting the timer's three-dot menu, then clicking **Add Time**.
 You can also reposition the timer by dragging it to a different part of the screen.

 Select a node to open a side panel which displays the node's properties, including its operating system, number of CPUs, memory and storage capacities, and connectors.